1. Policy Statement

 Do not download, install or use unauthorized software programs.
 Unauthorized software could introduce serious security vulnerabilities into the networks as well as affecting the working of your laptop.
 Software packages that permit the computer to be ‘remote controlled’ (e.g. PC anywhere) and ‘hacking tools’ (e.g. network sniffers and password crackers) are explicitly forbidden on equipment unless they have been explicitly pre-authorized by management for legitimate business purposes.

 6.5 Unlicensed software

-Be careful about software licences.
-Most software, unless it is specifically identified as “freeware” or “public domain software”, may only be installed and/or used if the appropriate licence fee has been paid.
+Be careful about software licenses.
+Most software, unless it is specifically identified as “freeware” or “public domain software”, may only be installed and/or used if the appropriate license fee has been paid.
 Shareware or trial packages must be deleted or licensed by the end of the permitted free trial period.
 Some software is limited to free use by private individuals whereas commercial use requires a license payment.
 Individuals and companies are being prosecuted for infringing software copyright: do not risk bringing yourself and XXX into disrepute by breaking the law.

 6.7 Laws, regulations and policies

-You must comply with relevant laws, regulations and policies applying to the use of computers and information.
+You must comply with relevant laws, regulations, and policies applying to the use of computers and information.
 Software licensing has already been mentioned and privacy laws are another example.
 Various corporate security policies apply to laptops, the data they contain, and network access (including use of the Internet).